 In 2014 Drew set up the pH+ office in Sydney, designing and delivering the practice’s first overseas project, ‘Catalina Crescent’.
 He continues to expand the practice’s profile, growing the Sydney office and providing architectural services in Australia

 Annie joined pH+ in March 2010, initially working on the development and delivery of 87-91 Redchurch Street and 26 Orsman Road, the latter of which she used as the case study project for her Part 3 qualification.
-In 2013, her team gained planning permission for a £13million mixed-use scheme for 28 new homes and a Centre for Children with Cerebral Palsy.
-Annie became a part of pH+’s senior management team in July 2014, and runs one of the three design teams within the studio.
+She has been running a team as an Associate since 2014, gaining planning permission for several mixed-use developments including Muswell Hill, Archway Road, Stockwell Green, Shore Road and Gladstone Parade.
+She worked closely with the London Centre for Children with Cerebral Palsy in delivering their refurbished building and developing detailed proposals for their hydrotherapy and office extensions.

 Before pH+, Annie worked at Foster + Partners on two prestigious tower projects in Istanbul and Riga, and spent a year in Sydney working for HASSELL on community and education projects.
 Annie studied at the Welsh School of Architecture, where her thesis focused on the expression of craftsmanship through detailed design.